 Asian Hair is unique and with the right hairdresser it can hold amazing shape!
-The biggest misconception about Asian hair is that you need an Asian hairdresser.
-Asian hair needs a great hairdresser.
-About 20% of our clients have Asian hair.
+The biggest misconception about Asian hair is that you need an Asian hairdresser, however you just need a great hairdresser.
+About 35% of our clients have Asian hair.

 Asian hair is just like any hair type that we look after – it requires understanding of the client, how they live their life and what they want from a hairstyle.
 The rest is talent and experience.

-Read on to find out some great advice on which haircuts suit Asian hair and what works best when styling Asian hair from the Lily Jackson Hair & Make Up experts…
+Read on to find out some great advice on which haircuts suit, and what works best when styling, Asian hair from Lily Jackson’s Sydney Hairdressers.

 Interesting Facts About Asian Hair

 - Asian hair strands are thicker than Caucasian hair strands.

 - Asian hair has twice the diameter and a much thicker cuticle than Caucasian hair.

 - Most hair types have around five layers of cuticles while Asian hair has closer to ten.
 This makes Asian hair stronger, more resilient to damage and less prone to hair loss than other hair types (but is not totally indestructable!).